A Tale of Two Cities (speech): Background

 Mario Cuomo was elected Governor of New York on a Democratic Party ticket in 1982.
 In his inaugural address, he constructed Democratic values metaphorically as caring for a family.
-The speech was well received by members of both the Democratic and Republican parties and displayed Cuomo's skill as an orator.
-Throughout his first year as Governor Cuomo supported numerous liberal policies even as conservatism was growing in popularity, garnering him national attention.
+The speech was well received by members of both the Democratic and Republican parties, and displayed Cuomo's skill as an orator.
+Throughout his first year as Governor, Cuomo supported numerous liberal policies even as conservatism was growing in popularity, garnering him national attention.
 A presidential election was scheduled to take place in the United States in November 1984.
 President Ronald Reagan was a popular conservative and was widely projected to win reelection.
 Though the country had endured economic hardship early on in his term, by 1984 the situation had begun to improve.

 In March 1984 Gary Hart, a senator seeking the Democratic Party's nomination for the presidential election, openly citing inspiration from Cuomo, stated, "I'd like to talk about the family of America."
 The governor, however, had endorsed leading candidate Walter Mondale.
 Mondale inquired as Cuomo's interest in joining his campaign to seek the Vice Presidency.
 Cuomo stated that he had promised to finish his four-year term as governor, but indicated that he would not be opposed to delivering the keynote address at the 1984 Democratic National Convention (DNC) in San Francisco, California.
 Mondale thought he was the best choice for the role, as he believed Cuomo could win him the support of Italian Americans as well as the so-called "Cuomo majority", a coalition of black, Hispanic, white liberal, and labor unionist voters that supported his gubernatorial campaign.
 Others hoped Cuomo could win over Democrats who had voted for Reagan in 1980 as well as independent voters.
-The governor had promised former President Jimmy Carter that he would assist Mondale (Carter's Vice President) any way he could, and Mondale told him, "If you want to help me, you'll give the speech."
-Cuomo did not believe he had a high enough national profile for such an event and felt that Senator Edward M. Kennedy would make for a better speaker.
+The governor had promised former President Jimmy Carter that he would assist Mondale (Carter's vice president) any way he could, and Mondale told him, "If you want to help me, you'll give the speech."

+Cuomo did not believe he had a high enough national profile for such an event and felt that Senator Ted Kennedy would make for a better speaker.
 Mondale expressed disdain towards the suggestion.
 Michael Del Giudice, the governor's chief of staff, urged Cuomo to accept the offer, believing it was a good opportunity for him to express his beliefs and a chance to bolster Mondale's support.
 Del Giudice felt that even if the speech had an unimpressive reception, it would not cause Mondale's campaign significant harm.
 David W. Burke thought delivering the keynote was a bad idea and cautioned against it.
 Cuomo's son, Andrew, and his communications director, Tim Russert, shared the governor's anxieties that a bad performance would reflect poorly on him and damage his own political prospects.
 Nevertheless, they encouraged him to take up the role of keynote speaker.